 A Hundred Words for Hate

-This urban fantasy is a paperback edition that was published by ROC on March 1, 2011 and has 320 pages.
+urban fantasy that was published by ROC on March 1, 2011 and has 320 pages.

 Explore it on Goodreads or Amazon.